 All our woven pieces are handcrafted using ancient dyeing techniques.
-The Australian Standards for dyed wool allow for a 5% variation in colour and slightly more for natural fibres, such as hemp and pure wool.
+The Australian Standards for dyed wool allow for a 5% variation in colour and slightly more for natural fibres, such as jute and pure wool.
 This is part of the beauty of handmade rugs.
 Please inspect and select the item that resonates with you.

 Many of our rugs are woven using undyed natural fibres.
 When we choose to add colour, we use premium quality dyes.
 These provide the best looking and most colourfast option, while being free from harmful benzene.